Frequently Asked Questions

 No. Greater Atlanta Family Counseling is not able to complete psychological testing at this time.
 Comprehensive Psychological Testing must be administered by a doctor in psychology, such as a PsyD or PhD.
 Comprehensive Psychological Testing usually includes many "batteries" of testing to evaluate for matters such as IQ, Developmental Disabilities, Cognitive Deficits, Dyslexia, Learning Disabilities, etc.

-As discussed on our evaluations page, Greater Atlanta Family Counseling can assess and diagnose psychiatric conditions, such as Major Depressive Disorder, Persistent Depressive Disorder, Generalized Anxiety Disorder, Bipolar Disorder, Schizophrenia, etc.
+As discussed on our evaluations page, Greater Atlanta Family Counseling can assess and diagnose most psychiatric conditions, such as Major Depressive Disorder, Persistent Depressive Disorder, Generalized Anxiety Disorder, Bipolar Disorder, Schizophrenia, etc.

 Furthermore, we frequently collaborate with clinical psychologists to follow recommendations made after a Comprehensive Psychological Evaluation.